smallhadroncollider/taskell/roadmap.md

 - Add some tests
 - Avoid having to normalise the state?
 - Use Reader monad to pass around config
+- Remove duplication of config - currently using ini and hard-coded

 ## Bugs